m-yamazoe/documentation/automation/deployment_configuration/tier.rst

   port.80.publicPort=80
   port.80.privatePort=80

-Credentials are also securely passed to the service via the enstratus.cfg file during deployment start.
-What happens to these credentials is determined by the actions taken by the enstratus-configure script which should be written by the application/service architect.

 Credentials
 ~~~~~~~~~~~

-Credentials are also securely passed to the service via the enstratus.cfg file during
+Credentials are securely passed to the service via the enstratus.cfg file during
 deployment start.
 What happens to these credentials is determined by the actions taken by
 the enstratus-configure script which should be written by the application/service
 architect.